Extra help to make or maintain your Universal Credit claim

 Unsure what benefits you can get or need digital help

-To make sure you receive the benefits you may be entitled to, contact Make the Call Service and speak to a benefit adviser.
+To make sure you receive the benefits, supports and services you may be entitled to, contact Make the Call Service and speak to an adviser.

 You may also be able to get free access to a computer and internet in your local library.